11. Parousia - The Second Coming of Jesus

 #bookofrevelation #marriage #relationshipwithgod #celebration #realization #secondcomingofjesus #parousia #wedding #hope #longing #need #preparation

 There are multiple shouts of praise throughout the cosmos.
 The reign of God is acknowledged.
-Throughout earthly life, as people struggle through their diverse troubles and circumstances including persecution, it is hard to recognize that the Lord Almighty is reigning.
+Throughout earthly life, as people struggle through their diverse troubles and circumstances, including persecution, it is hard to recognize that the Lord Almighty is reigning.
 But He does and He always has.
 Finally, we get to see it and fully celebrate it.
 And then, another reason to rejoice – a marriage celebration!

 The bride is presented to the Bridegroom.
-When exactly this event happens we don’t know.
+When precisely this event happens, we don’t know.
 Chronologically, it looks like it will happen after the Great Tribulation period, which makes it at the beginning of the millennial period.
 Also, having it earlier would mean the absence of people who are still being saved during the tribulation period.
 So the presentation can happen only after the Great Tribulation period.

 Blessed are those who are invited to this wedding supper.
 Truly blessed in every sense of the word.
 The whole situation and the blessedness overwhelm John so much that he has a Peter-on-the-mount-of-transfiguration moment – acting before thinking it through.
 In correcting him, the angel reminds John of the goal of all prophecy – Jesus Christ himself.